 In a pinch: Grape leaves

-While cilantro is not a mint, it is highly aromatic and its flavor can be just as effective as that of shiso.
-It is widely used in Thai cooking and will complement most of the ingredients in dishes that require shiso.
+While cilantro is not a mint, it is highly aromatic, and its flavor can be just as effective as shiso.
+It is widely used in Thai cooking and will complement most ingredients in dishes that require shiso.